Shelley Duvall, star of ‘The Shining,’ dead at 75 - KESQ

 By Lisa Respers France, CNN

-(CNN) — Shelley Duvall, best known for her roles in “The Shining” and several acclaimed Robert Altman films, has died, according to The Hollywood Reporter, citing her longtime partner.
+(CNN) — Shelley Duvall, best known for her roles in “The Shining” and several acclaimed Robert Altman films, has died, according to reports, citing a family spokesperson and her longtime partner.

 She was 75.

-Duvall died in her sleep at their home in Blanco, Texas of complications of diabetes, Dan Gilroy, her life partner, told the publication.
+Duvall died in her sleep at their home in Blanco, Texas of complications of diabetes, Dan Gilroy, her life partner of more than 30 years, told The Hollywood Reporter.

 “My dear, sweet, wonderful life partner and friend left us,” Gilroy said.
 “Too much suffering lately, now she’s free.
 Fly away, beautiful Shelley.”

-Known for her thin physique, large expressive eyes and powerful performances, Duvall was a standout playing opposite in Jack Nicholson in the horror film “The Shining” and Robin Williams in the comedy “Popeye.”
+Known for her thin physique, large expressive eyes and powerful performances, Duvall was a standout playing opposite Jack Nicholson in the iconic 1980 horror film “The Shining” and Robin Williams in the comedy “Popeye” that same year.

-Duvall would go on to memorable roles in some of his other films, including also played his ensemble 1975 film “Nashville,” and “3 Women” in 1977, which won her the Cannes Best Actress Award.
+Duvall would go on to memorable roles in some of his other movies, including his ensemble 1975 film “Nashville,” and “3 Women” in 1977, which won her the Cannes Best Actress Award.

-Duvall’s other notable work includes her performances in “Annie Hall” and “McCabe & Mrs. Miller” and worked for decades before she fell on hard times.
+Duvall’s other notable work includes her performances in “Annie Hall,” “Roxanne” and “McCabe & Mrs. Miller.”
+She worked in the entertainment industry for decades before she fell on hard times.

+In 2016, Duvall appeared on Dr. Phil’s daytime talk show in an interview titled, “A Hollywood Star’s Descent Into Mental Illness: Saving The Shining’s Shelley Duvall.”

+The actress made several troubling statements, claiming that her “Popeye” costar Williams, who died in 2014, was still alive and a shapeshifter.

 The-CNN-Wire